Emedina-KM/Final-Project/README.md

 # Churn Prediction API

-This API, built with Flask, predicts the likelihood of a customer churning based on two numerical features: **age** and **tenure**.
+This API, built with Flask, predicts the likelihood of a customer churning based on two numerical features: **age** and **tenure (in years)**.
 It uses a pre-trained logistic regression model along with a StandardScaler to properly transform the input data.
 The model and scaler were serialized and loaded at runtime to ensure smooth predictions.

 The main endpoint, `/churn`, accepts a POST request with a JSON payload containing `"age"` and `"tenure"`.
 Input validations ensure that:
 - Both values are positive numbers.